 An IoT device which is able to connect to a UE in direct device connection mode shall have a 3GPP subscription, if the IoT device needs to be identifiable by the core network (e.g., for device management purposes or to use indirect 3GPP connection mode).

-Based on operator policy, the 5G system shall support a mechanism to provision on-demand connectivity .
+Based on operator policy, the 5G system shall support a mechanism to provision on-demand connectivity (e.g. IP connectivity for remote provisioning when the device has no 3GPP subscription credentials).
 This on-demand mechanism should enable means for a user to request on-the-spot network connectivity while providing operators with identification and security tools for the provided connectivity.

 Editor’s Note: The terms “IoT device” and “device” need to be defined.